 As the James Webb Space Telescope looks at these distant galaxies, it will also show us what the universe looked like when it was very young.
 Here on Earth, we are used to seeing things almost at the same instant that they happen.
 Light travels so fast, it seems that hardly any time passes between when light reflecting off an object until it reaches our eyes.
 But the universe is such a large place that it takes a long time for light to travel from distant places to our eyes.
 When we see Jupiter in the sky, we are seeing it as it looked at least 30 minutes ago.
 It takes light many years to get to us from other stars, and millions to billions of years to reach us from other galaxies.
 Because of this delay, images from powerful telescopes show us what distant objects in our universe looked like long ago, back in time.
-NASA’s James Webb Space Telescope will be able to look at very distant objects and capture light that has been traveling through space for millions or billions of years.
+The stars we can see with our naked eyes are no more than thousands of light years away which means their light took thousands of years or less to reach us.
+This is a very long time on a human scale, but a mere blink of an eye in the life of a star NASA’s James Webb Space Telescope will be able to look at very distant objects and capture light that has been traveling through space for millions or billions of years.
 The images from this new telescope will show us how things appeared far back in time.

 STAR Net JWST Event Page: Look Up!
 Explore Our Universe